 Then, sometimes, the opposite happens.
 The candidate moves away, barely picking up any speed at all, and they drive abnormally slowly.
 If this continues, I may need to ask them to pull over again and I'll explain the need to drive normally before the emergency-stop signal can be given.
 The speed should be appropriate for the road and traffic conditions – and that’ll usually be within a 30 mph zone.

 If I’m unable to carry out the exercise promptly (usually due to traffic), I’ll tell the candidate that it’s temporarily delayed and that they’ll be reminded again later before we pick up the exercise again.

-- The belief that it’ll be easier if you drive slowly This doesn’t help, because you need to drive normally for this exercise.
+- The belief that it’ll be easier if you drive slowly.
+This does not help, because you need to drive normally for this exercise.
 You may also pick up a driving fault if you drive too slowly for the traffic – it’s called ‘lack of progress’.

 So, what speed should you be doing for your emergency stop?
 There’s no straight answer to that.
-Just drive at the speed you’d normally drive if you weren’t doing an emergency stop.
-Think about how you’ve been driving up until this point, and don’t change a thing.
+Just drive at the speed you’d normally drive if you were not doing an emergency stop.
+Think about how you’ve been driving up until this point, and do not change a thing.